-If you are purchasing a notebook separate from your CAT software purchase, check with your CAT vendor to make sure that the notebook you are looking at purchasing will be compatible with the software.
+If you are purchasing a laptop separate from your CAT software purchase, check with your CAT vendor to make sure that the laptop you are looking at purchasing will be compatible with the software.
 Some brands of hardware simply don’t work well on certain CAT systems, and you don’t want to acquire software trouble and/or incompatibility problems.

 You may need to set up and take down your new software and hardware 15 to 20 times before you are comfortable enough with it to take it to your first realtime job.
 This is okay.
 The important thing is that you have worked with it enough so that you are at ease with it and it is not a distraction for you to use it.
 Know it well enough that you no longer need to refer to your manual or notes to do basic setup.

-7. Take your notebook to all your depositions and work on your writing to attain a higher translation rate.
+6. Take your laptop to all your depositions and work on your writing to attain a higher translation rate.
 Do this until you feel you could pass the National Court Reporters Association Certified Realtime Reporter (CRR) test.

 On this step you are not doing realtime for attorneys.
 You are simply doing it for yourself.
 You are getting the benefit of the feedback of the immediate translation, so that you can improve your writing skills.
 You will find that this immediate feedback is very useful, and that the mind absorbs, and resolves many of the conflicts and other problems almost automatically in some cases.

 So at your first deposition, just set it up, watch your translations, and get accustomed to your equipment and to seeing your writing coming up translated.
 Notice what kinds of things are coming up most often.
 Those are the things to correct first.
 The less frequent kinds of things can be taken up later.
 Don’t try to change everything at once, as you don’t want to lose too much speed or drop.